Skip to content

 Members Public

-The week of November 3rd through November 9th, roughly 363 cyber news articles were reviewed.
-A moderate amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about how it feels like we are going in circles.
-After 25 years in cybersecurity, it seems we have the
+The week of December 1st through December 7th, roughly 368 cyber news articles were reviewed.
+A light amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about agentic AI and non-human identities.
+AI deployment in the enterprise is accelerating.
+AI agents need their own identity instead

 Members Public

-The week of October 27th through November 2nd, roughly 356 cyber news articles were reviewed.
+The week of November 24th through November 30th, roughly 273 cyber news articles were reviewed.
 A light amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about inventory or lack thereof and its effects on cybersecurity.
-Inventory of assets like OSs, applications, APIs, workloads, etc., is
+Been thinkin about proactive security measures.
+It feels like we are always reacting to the loudest news, not necessarily the most prolific

 Members Public